sebpalluel/web3-monorepo/README.md

 - [**Keycloak IAM server**](http://localhost:8100/auth/)

 [Keycloak Identity and Access Management server](https://www.keycloak.org) is used as a provider for Next Auth.
-The IDP Kit from walt.id is used with the OpenID Connect protocol to create a wallet for each user while using web2 auth from keycloak.
+The IDP Kit from walt.id is used through the OpenID Connect protocol.
-The login to access the [**administration console**](http://localhost:8100/auth/admin/master/console/#/master) is **admin@boilerplate.com/password**
+The login to access the [**administration console**](http://localhost:8100/auth/admin/master/console/#/master) is `admin@boilerplate.com / password`

 ## What's inside?